Xilinx/Vitis_Libraries/graph/docs/src/tutorial.rst

 Target Audience
 ^^^^^^^^^^^^^^^^^

-If a fast deployment of FPGA accelerated graph processor is required, then the Vitis Graph L3 APIs would be the best choice.
+If a fast deployment of FPGA accelerated graph processor is required, the Vitis Graph L3 APIs would be the best choice.
 Pre-designed and well-optimized Vitis compute units are provided in these APIs.
 And efficient software management of resources is also included in these APIs.
-To deploy graph accelerators, all users need to do is just a simple call of these c++ L3 APIs.
+To deploy graph accelerators, you need to do is just a simple call of these c++ L3 APIs.

 Example Usage
 ^^^^^^^^^^^^^^^^^

-Please run the following codes to build the library (Do not forget to install XRT/XRM and setup the environment):
+Run the following codes to build the library (Do not forget to install XRT/XRM and setup the environment):

 .. code-block:: bash